sujiwo/place_recognizer/HOWTO.md

-#How to Build Place Recognition Maps and Use Them
+How to Build Place Recognition Maps and Use Them
+===

 Overview
 --------